Mahmoud-Hijjeh/Mahmoud-Hijjeh/README.md

 # Mahmoud Hijjeh :trident:

-I am Computer Systems Engineer - Information Security :computer:.
+I am a Computer Engineer :computer:.
 I am a self-motivated senior with a strong passion for cybersecurity :guardsman: .
 My main area of expertise is in Back-end Development :computer: and I have 3 months of educational experience in Django Development :snake: and I worked on a lot of projects in this area.I have a strong drive to constantly keep learning new technologies and to improve my skills.:muscle:

 ## Projects :book:
 - Flash Cards App :card_index: